 How to Measure Your Grinder’s Bore Size

-To measure your grinder’s bore size, you’ll need a caliper or a ruler for accurate results.
-Start by measuring the inner diameter of the wheel’s hole, ensuring you get the right fit for your angle grinder.
-This step is essential for safe and effective operation.
+To measure your grinder’s bore size, you’ll need a caliper or a ruler.
+Start by measuring the inner diameter of the wheel’s center hole.
+This tells you the bore size and helps you pick the right disc.

 Measuring Tools Required

-- Caliper: For precise measurements of the spindle hole diameter.
+- Caliper: Best for precise measurements of the spindle hole diameter.

-- Ruler: A simple alternative, though less accurate than a caliper.
+- Ruler: Works as a backup, though less accurate than a caliper.

-- Marker: To mark the widest point of the bore before measuring.
+- Marker: Useful for marking the widest point of the bore before measuring.

-- Manufacturer’s Guide: Always refer to the specifications for both your grinder and grinding wheels.
+- Manufacturer’s Guide: Always cross-reference the specifications for both your grinder and the grinding wheel.

 Steps for Accurate Measurement